HM-36 Microphone Upgrade

 The upgrade is actually more complex than the one for the HM-151.
 This is because the DC biasing resistor and audio coupler cap are incorrect as well.
 This means that the resistor, the coupling cap and the element have to be replaced.
 There is no room for an additional weight ballast inside the HM-36 shell - because it already has one.

 NOTE: There are cheap ($20) Chinese HM-36 clones in circulation.
 I have developed an upgrade for these.
 They either say Japan in the back or are very light (noticably light).
-You can send them in for upgrade.
 They aren't the same physical quality as the real Icom mics.
+The plastic is cheaper and tolerances worse.
+I'd prefer if you didn't send them in for upgrade.

 I know you have other options (on-line mods), but I can guarantee that